-“I’m beginning to struggle; I need lips to read and am fed up of people telling me to use the loop system as it’s not ideal for me.”
+“I’m beginning to struggle; I need lips to read and am fed up with people telling me to use the loop system as it’s not ideal for me.”

-This is a struggle for both employees and customers who are deaf or with a hearing loss, as face masks are being used more and more in face to face environments.
+This is a struggle for both employees and customers who are deaf or with hearing loss, as face masks are being used more and more in face-to-face environments.

 For many deaf people, lipreading plays an important part in communication.

 Whether totally relying on lipreading (which is never 100% accurate, especially in noisy environments) or for gaining additional information.